 - a fleeing suspect from getting away.2

-There is not one specific test for courts to determine whether exigent circumstances exist.
+In California, there is not one specific test for courts to determine whether exigent circumstances exist.
 They usually make a ruling on the matter by examining all of the facts of a case.3

-Some factors that may lead a court to say that exigent circumstances exist are:
+As illustrated in the graphic below, some factors that may lead a court to say that exigent circumstances exist are:

 - evidence showing probable cause of a crime,